Azure/java-aks-aca-dapr-workshop/README.md

 az acr login --name daprworkshopjava
 ```

-2. In the root folder/directory of each of the TravelRegistrationService microservice, run the following command
+2. In the root folder/directory of the TravelRegistrationService microservice, run the following command

 ```bash
 mvn spring-boot:build-image